 H1.
 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2009-2010 academic year (see the next item below), use the 2009-2010 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2012-2013 academic year (see the next item below), use the 2012-2013 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-Indicate the academic year for whic h data are reported for items H1, H2, H2A, and H6 below: X 2010-2011 estimated or \square 2 2009-2010 final Which needs-analysis methodology does your institution use in awarding institutional aid?
-(Formerly H3) X Federal methodology (FM) Institutional methodology (IM) Both FM and IM

-Need-based (Include non-need-based aid use to meet need.)
-Non-need-based (Exclude non-need-based aid use to meet need.)

-\$ \$

-Scholarships/Grants

-Federal 2,028,911 0

-State (i.e., all states, not only the state in which your institution is located) 193,650 0

-Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
-1,277,047 7,800

-Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college 147,899 0

-Total Scholarships/Grants 3,647,507 7,800

-Self-Help

-Student loans from all sources (excluding parent loans) 2,348,230 519,040

-Federal Work-Study 161,774

-0

-Total Self-Help 2,510,004 519,040

-Parent Loans 79,348 185,946

-Tuition Waivers Note: Reporting is optional.
-Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere.
-Athletic Awards 187,492 6,716
+need-based aid column.
+(For a suggested or entry for "non-need-based scholarship or g Indicate the academic year for which data are ☐ 2013-2014 estimated or ☐ 2012-2013 2A , and H6 below: Which needs-analysis methodology does your Federal methodology (FM) Institutional methodology (IM) Both FM and IM institution use in awarding ins titutional aid?
+(Formerly H3) Need-based (Include non-need-based aid use to meet need.)
+Non-need-based (Exclude non-need-based aid use to meet need.) \$ \$ Scholarships/Grants Federal State (i.e., all states, not only the state in which your institution is located) Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
+Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college Total Scholarships/Grants Self-Help Student loans from all sources (excluding parent loans) Federal Work-Study